 There is a danger when it comes to empowering citizen developers.
-Even with the proper tools, they may not know what to do, or end up making tools that aren’t secure enough.
+Even with the proper tools, they may not know what to do or end up making tools that aren’t secure enough.

-That’s where it becomes necessary to introduce a few platform leads into every department.
+That’s where it becomes necessary to introduce a few platforms leads into every department.
 They don’t have to be IT, but they should know their way around the development front enough to become a subject matter expert to guide other citizen developers.